Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Introduction

 \section{Introduction}

-Raw visual observations provide a versatile, high-bandwidth, and low-cost sensory modality for robot control.
+Raw visual observations provide a versatile, high-bandwidth, and low-cost information stream for robot control policies.
 However, despite the huge strides in machine learning for computer vision tasks in the last decade, extracting actionable information from images remains challenging.
-As a result, even simple robotic tasks, such as pushing objects using image observations, commonly require data collected over many hours of robot interaction to synthesize effective visual controllers.
-If such controllers could transfer reliably and easily to new target robots, then this data collection cost would be amortized.
-For example, a hospital adding a new robot to its robot fleet could simply plug in their existing controllers and start using it immediately.
-Going further, other hospitals looking to automate the same tasks could purchase a robot of their choice and download the same controllers.
-However, such transferable visuomotor control is difficult to achieve in practice.
-We observe that the changed visual appearance of the target robot generates out-of-distribution inputs for any learned modules within the controller that operate on visual observations.
+As a result, even simple robotic tasks such as vision-based planar object pushing commonly require data collected over many hours of robot interaction to learn effective policies.
+This data collection cost would be amortized if the learned policies could transfer reliably and easily to new target robots.
+For example, a hospital adding a new robot to its robot fleet could simply plug in their existing policies and start using it immediately.
+Going further, other hospitals looking to automate the same tasks could purchase a robot of their choice and download the same policy models.
+However, such transferable policies are difficult to achieve in practice.
+Even when the task setting, such as the hospital, remains unchanged, the changed visual appearance of the robot itself leads to out-of-distribution inputs for visual policies pre-trained on other robots.
 This issue particularly affects manipulation tasks: manipulation involves operating in intimate proximity with the environment, and any cameras set up to observe the environment cannot avoid also observing the robot.

-There is a way out of this bind: most robots are capable of highly precise proprioception and kinesthesis to sense body poses and movements through internal sensors like joint encoders.
-We propose to use these advanced proprioception abilities and other readily available self-knowledge to develop ``robot-aware'' visual controllers that can benefit from reliably disentangling pixels corresponding to the robot from those corresponding to the rest of the ``world'' in image observations.